Journey in words

 One of our courses in the undergraduate was “Motor Learning”, or “how we learn movements”.
 Until now, my focus had been on muscle physiology, but here I was introduced to the study of the brain, neuroscience, for the very first time, and instantly my interest was piqued!
 I took all the related electives I possibly could and got more and more fascinated.
 I did my first research project with Jesper Lundbye-Jensen on cortical excitability during motor learning, which included a bunch of techniques, transcranial magnetic stimulation (TMS), electroencephalography (EEG) and electromyography (EMG).
 It also included behavioural work in the form of teaching participants to play a game by squeezing a small metal block (which was a force transducer, so it measured how hard they were squeezing).

 After having spent the first 20+ years of my life thinking that sports was life, I was now at a cross-roads.
-I had found this thing that made me more excited, intelectually stimulated, than I had ever experienced before, but if I was to pursue that, it meant leaving all of my sports-life behind (or at least on the shelf).
+I had found this thing that made me more excited, intellectually stimulated, than I had ever experienced before, but if I was to pursue that, it meant leaving all of my sports-life behind (or at least on the shelf).
 I had never even considered that I could be a scientist.

 Non-human?